 So let’s dive in and find out how to create a user persona using our free, collaborative template.

 A user persona template is simply a way of compiling customer data to create an accurate, visual representation of your ideal customer.

 Although a user persona is a fictional character, it should be based on actual research and insights you have gathered from your existing customer base.
-Turning these stats into archetypes help you understand and empathize with your customers better than pure demographic factors could.
-This will in turn allow you to craft targeted content that speaks to the needs and desires of your customer.
+Extrapolating this data to create archetypes allows you to visualise your customers, building empathy in a way pure demographics cannot.